paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-001-commodity-exchanges.md

     (iii) foreign ministries.

-(5) **Confidentiality and indemnification agreement** — Before the Commission may share information with any entity described in paragraph (4)—

-  (A) the Commission shall receive a written agreement from each entity stating that the entity shall abide by the confidentiality requirements described in [section 12 of this title](./chapter-001-commodity-exchanges.md#section-12) relating to the information on swap transactions that is provided; and
+(5) **Confidentiality agreement** — Before the Commission may share information with any entity described in paragraph (4), the Commission shall receive a written agreement from each entity stating that the entity shall abide by the confidentiality requirements described in [section 12 of this title](./chapter-001-commodity-exchanges.md#section-12) relating to the information on swap transactions that is provided.

-  (B) each entity shall agree to indemnify the Commission for any expenses arising from litigation relating to the information provided under [section 12 of this title](./chapter-001-commodity-exchanges.md#section-12).

 (6) **Public information** — Each derivatives clearing organization that clears swaps shall provide to the Commission (including any designee of the Commission) information under paragraph (2) in such form and at such frequency as is required by the Commission to comply with the public reporting requirements contained in [section 2(a)(13) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2/a/13&num=0&edition=prelim).